 Before my son started falling asleep by himself, I used to shush and sing lullabies to calm him down and help transition to sleep for longer periods of time.
 Sometimes it would take him such a long time to wind down and fall asleep that I started to develop wrinkles around my lips from shushing for more than half an hour.
 As a solution, I decided to record my own soothing sounds and lullabies CD.

 This task is pretty easy if you have a PC at home.
-I am pretty sure it is possible with Mac but I have a PC and I will write how to do it in a PC.
+I am pretty sure it is possible with Mac but I have a PC and I will write how to do it on a PC.

-How to record your own Soothing Sounds and Lullaby CD.
+How to record your own Soothing Sounds and Lullaby CD

-- Plan your tracks: soothing sounds such as shushing, humming, hair dryer, shower water and lullabies.
+- Plan your tracks: soothing sounds such as shushing, humming, hair dryer, shower water, and lullabies.

 - Plug a microphone to your PC or laptop.